-Global Action on Men’s Health (GAMH) was established in 2013 and launched during International Men’s Health Week in June 2014.
+Global Action on Men’s Health (GAMH) was established in 2013, launched during International Men’s Health Week in June 2014 and registered as a UK-based charity in May 2018.
 It is a collaborative project that brings together men’s health organisations, and others which share their objectives, in a new global network.

 GAMH’s mission is to create a world where all men and boys have the opportunity to achieve the best possible health and wellbeing wherever they live and whatever their backgrounds.

 Far too many men and boys suffer from health and wellbeing problems that can be prevented.
 Globally, male life expectancy at birth is just 71 years but poor male health is not recognised or tackled by global health organisations or most national governments.

 - Global health organisations and national governments address the health and wellbeing needs of men and boys in all relevant policies

 - Men and boys encouraged and supported to take better care of their own health as well as the health of their partners and children

 - Health practitioners take greater account of the specific needs of men and boys in service delivery, health promotion and clinical practice

 - Other agencies and organisations, such as schools and workplaces, helped to be more aware of their significant impact on the health of men and boys